Habibmaryam/real-time-tracking-solution/README.md

 ---
 ## STATISTICAL SUMMARY OF DATA SET
 For "Tracking_Ease", the mean is approximately 3.27, and for "Satisfaction_Level", it is approximately 3.19.
 This suggests that, on average, respondents rated tracking ease slightly higher than satisfaction level.
-Both mean are close to the midpoint of the rating scale, This suggests that, on average, respondents provided moderate ratings for tracking ease and satisfaction level.
+Both means are close to the midpoint of the rating scale, This suggests that, on average, respondents provided moderate ratings for tracking ease and satisfaction level.

 For both columns, the 25th, 50th, and 75th percentiles are relatively close, suggesting that the data is evenly distributed across the range of values.